WillemD61/battery-planning/README.md

 # Battery planning and control

-Optimise battery charging/discharging with hourly electricity prices for maximised profit.
+Optimise battery charging/discharging with hourly electricity prices for maximised profit, with the option to include solar panel production forecast.

 # Purpose

 This is a python program that creates a planning for charging and discharging a home battery system to optimise profit.
-It can be run in standalone mode or in Domoticz integration mode.
+It can be run in standalone mode or in Domoticz integration mode. (with the -s or -d command line argument)

 The standalone mode will interactively request user input and provide feedback on the screen.
 The Domoticz mode will take the input from Domoticz variables and devices, load the planning onto a Domoticz text device for display and trigger the next action from the planning.
-The standalone mode will only produce a planning and not trigger any action.
+The standalone mode will only produce a planning (into a file and onto the screen) and not trigger any action.

+The domoticz version has the option to include solar panel production forecast in the planning (with the -p command line argument).
+It will take location and pv panel configuration data from domoticz variables and obtain production forecast for current and next day from the website forecast.solar

 # Stand alone mode